renjie-liang/CLIP_RVMR/adapt.md

 video (2, 1, 12, 1, 3, 224, 224)
 video_mask (2, 1, 12)
         [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]

+max_frames = 12, it's better to use the segmentation